yaseensiddiqui36/ai_based_diagnosis_report_generation/README.md

 ## 📬 Contact

-For questions or contributions, feel free to raise an issue or contact the yaseenah@buffalo.edu
+For questions or contributions, feel free to raise an issue or contact the maintainers:
+1. yaseenah@buffalo.edu
+2. mahmood7@buffalo.edu
+3. kruthiks@buffalo.edu
 ---